flowerinthenight/kubepfm/README.md

 ## Overview

-`kubepfm` is a simple wrapper to [`kubectl port-forward`](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) command for multiple pods/deployments/services.
+`kubepfm` is a simple wrapper to the [`kubectl port-forward`](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) command for multiple pods/deployments/services.
 It can start multiple `kubectl port-forward` processes based on the number of input targets.
 Terminating the tool (Ctrl-C) will also terminate all running `kubectl` sub-processes.

 ## Installation